-Best Android Tablet of 2017
+Best Android Tablets of 2017

-Update, March 2017: The Pixel C is still the best Android tablet you can buy right now, but the Samsung Galaxy Tab S3 may change that very soon.
+Update, May 2017: The Samsung Galaxy Tab S3 remains the best Android tablet you can buy right now.

 Best overall

-Android 7.0 and the native multi-window display feature changed that.
-With either of the keyboard folio covers, multi-window turned the Pixel C from yet another Android tablet with a keyboard case into something you really could use for light work or school.
-We're not trying to validate any company's claim that a tablet can replace a laptop when it comes to productivity, but when you need to do it, The Pixel C is the best way to do it.
+Bottom line: The Galaxy Tab S3 is the best tablet Samsung has ever made, as well as the best Android Tablet you can buy.

-Bottom line: No tablet is perfect.
-Neither is Android.
-But when you want to combine the two, the Pixel C is the best way you can spend your money until someone else can build something better.
+One more thing: The internal hardware is also top notch and will keep up with everything you would want to do.

-Why the Pixel C is the best
+Why the Galaxy Tab S3 is the best

-The Pixel C does everything you would want a tablet to do.
-YouTube or anything else on the web is great on the gorgeous screen, all the apps you love work well.
-The NVIDIA Tegra X1 processor is a screamer when it comes to gaming.
-This can be said about many Android tablets.
-The difference really did come with the Android 7.0 update.
+In 2017, a tablet is no longer just a bigger version of a phone.
+They have to pull extra duty and be a media player, a book reader, a web browser, and a work tool without any complaints or complications.
+Some tablets are great at some of these things, but the Tabs S3 is great at all of them.

 Working, whether it's on a presentation for your boss or a paper for your professor, is very different on a tablet than it is on a more conventional computer.
-Apps are designed to be more simple and easy to use with a touch screen while omitting many of the battery-hungry features you would find in their desktop counterparts.
+Apps are designed to be more simple and easy to use with a touch screen, while omitting many of the battery-hungry features you would find in their desktop counterparts.
 The biggest hurdle has always been finding a way to organize the things you're doing on your screen while you're doing them.
-Samsung has had this figured out for a while, and even those of us who don't appreciate a split-window view on a phone will see the value on a 10.2-inch screen.
-The Pixel C now offers a native Android solution, with arguable better hardware (and a better keyboard) and current software.
+Samsung has had this figured out for a while and with the debut of native features with Android Nougat, you'll be able to run your apps just how you like to run them.

-The software has finally caught up with the excellent design and build and we put the Pixel C at the top of the Android tablet hill.
+The S Pen takes things over the top.
+A tablet with a wonderful screen, a custom-fit keyboard and cover, and powerful hardware is made better with a fully capable digital pen.
+The excellent Wacom integration makes taking notes or using photoshop a fluid and enjoyable experience that you won't find with any other tablet on the market.

 Budget power